Connecting your email account

 Creating a new project in Google Cloud Console.

-1. Enable the Gmail API In the search bar at the top, search for "Gmail API."
-Click it in the results, then click "Enable."
+1. Enable the Gmail API Use the search bar at the top to search for "Gmail API".
+Click on it in the results, then click the big "Enable" button.

 Click "Enable" to activate the Gmail API for your project.

-Screenshot: OAuth consent screen form with App Name and email fields highlighted
+Filling out the OAuth consent screen with App Name and User Support Email

-The consent screen setup — only the highlighted fields matter.
+The consent screen setup — just fill in the app name and your email.

 I know this feels like a lot of clicking through Google's console.
-The good news is you only do this once.
+Fortunately, Google's new setup flow is quite a bit faster than the old one, and you only ever have to do this once.

-Copy both values — you'll paste them into JobDex next.
+Copy both values — you'll paste them into JobDex in a moment.

 Paste your Client ID and Client Secret here.

 1. Connect your account Click "Connect Gmail Account."
 Your browser will open with a Google sign-in screen.
-Sign in with the same account you added as a test user in Step 5.
+Sign in with the exactly same account you added as a test user in Step 8.
 You may see a warning saying "Google hasn't verified this app" — click "Advanced" then "Go to JobDex (unsafe)."
-This is normal for apps in testing mode.
+This is completely normal for apps running in testing mode.
 Grant the requested permissions.
-Your browser will redirect and JobDex will confirm the connection.
+Your browser will redirect, and JobDex will confirm the connection.

-If you see an "Access blocked" error, it usually means you forgot to add your email as a Test User in Step 5.
-Go back to the OAuth consent screen, add your email, and try again.
+If you see an "Access blocked" error, it usually means you forgot to add your email to the "Audience" list in Step 8.
+Go back to the Google Cloud console, add your exact email under Test Users, and try again.

 Until the app is fully verified by Google — which costs money and takes weeks of review that I'm working through — it runs in "testing mode."
 That's why you need to add yourself as a test user.
 It's a Google limitation, not a security issue.
 Add your own email and you're good.